panaverse/panaverse.github.io/README.md

 Saturday: Section E - 9:00 am to 1:00 pm in Air University Auditorium

-Sunday: Section F - 2:00 pm to 6:00 pm in Air University Auditorium
+Saturday: Section F - 2:00 pm to 6:00 pm in Air University Auditorium

 2 Sections of 480 each in Islamabad = 960